lmfit/lmfit-py/doc/builtin_models.rst

 After constructing step-like data, we first create a :class:`StepModel` telling it to use the ``erf`` form (see details above), and a :class:`ConstantModel`.
-We set initial values, in one case using the data and :meth:`guess` method for the intial step function paramaters, and :meth:`make_params` arguments for the linear component.
+We set initial values, in one case using the data and :meth:`guess` method for the initial step function paramaters, and :meth:`make_params` arguments for the linear component.
 After making a composite model, we run :meth:`fit` and report the results, which give::